sztal/sda-model/README.md

   - `R-sda-paper`
     - This directory stores R code for data analysis and visualization.

+## Format of the results

+Simulation results are saved as data frames in [feather format](https://blog.rstudio.com/2016/03/29/feather/)

+## CoMSES repository

+Feather files with original simulation results are available in CoMSES version of the repository.
+They are stored in standard `results` subdirectory.
+They have to moved to `code/data` directory for R scripts to work without any changes.

 # Computation time

 Simulations are comptationally expensive and may take several hours even when run on multiple cores in parallel.
-Results of the original run of simulations are already stored in `data` directory.